TUW-GEO/pytesmo/docs/examples.rst

 Reading and plotting H-SAF images
 =================================

-`H-SAF <http://hsaf.meteoam.it/soil-moisture.php>` provides three different image products:
+`H-SAF <http://hsaf.meteoam.it/soil-moisture.php>`_ provides three different image products:

 * SM OBS 1 - H07 - Large scale surace soil moisture by radar scatterometer in BUFR format over Europe
 * SM OBS 2 - H08 - Small scale surace soil moisture by radar scatterometer in BUFR format over Europe
 * SM DAS 2 - H14 - Profile indes in the roots region by scatterometer data assimilation in GRIB format, gobal

 The following example will show how to read and plot each of them.
+It can be found in the /examples folder of the pytesmo package under the name Read_H_SAF_images.py

 .. include::
    Read_H_SAF_images.rst